All Episodes

 Well, he doesn't say that when Trump is president.

-It's it's just they don't have the votes.
+It's just they don't have the votes.

-You've got five senators that are up for re-election and states that Trump won by double digits.
+You've got five senators that are up for reelection and states that Trump won by double digits.

 All those senators are literally shaking in their boots in 2018.